 The Electrical and Computer Engineering Department offers three different undergraduate degree programs:

-In addition, the department offers graduate-degree tracks in both Electrical Engineering and Computer Engineering.
+In addition, the department offers a combined graduate track in Electrical Engineering and Computer Engineering.
 The undergraduate programs in Electrical Engineering and Computer Engineering are both ABET-accredited; Cybersecurity Engineering is in the process of ABET accreditation.

 All of our degree programs are focused on education and applied research; these are STEM education-based curricula that yield highly skilled graduates with strong knowledge in the fundamentals of their disciplines and who are able to apply that knowledge to design and implement solutions for arising challenges.
 In addition, the programs prepare students for clear and concise communication when working in a team environment and for careers in industry, government, and academia.